Background pattern

 • low lymphocyte count (a type of white blood cell), fever associated with low neutrophil count (a type of white blood cell)

-• high potassium, phosphate, or uric acid levels, which can cause kidney problems (part of the tumor lysis syndrome)
+• high potassium, phosphate or uric acid, which can cause kidney problems (part of tumor lysis syndrome)

-• perforation of the stomach or intestines (gastrointestinal perforation, especially in cases where cancer affects the gastrointestinal tubes)
+• hole in the stomach or intestines (gastrointestinal perforation, especially in cases where the cancer affects the gastrointestinal tubes)

-• abnormal blood clotting, including a serious condition where blood clots form throughout the body (disseminated intravascular coagulation)
+• abnormal blood clotting, including a serious condition in which blood clots form throughout the body (disseminated intravascular coagulation)

-• changes in blood test results: low immunoglobulin levels (antibodies that help fight infections)
+• changes in blood tests: low immunoglobulin levels (antibodies that help fight infections)

-Inform your doctor or nurse if you experience any of the side effects listed above.
+Tell your doctor or nurse if you experience any of the above side effects.

 • Keep the vial in the outer packaging to protect it from light.